 While I’ve been trying to go to bed earlier, I really struggle to get myself out the door in the mornings, and I think I’ve only ever succeeded once or maybe twice in making a smoothie before heading to work.
 It just doesn’t happen.
 So to make sure that I don’t miss out on my smoothie, I try to make a big batch once per week, so that my freezer and fridge are stocked and I can just grab-and-go.

 I use my Vitamix to quickly whip up my big batch of weekly smoothies.
 If you don’t have a high-powered blender yet, you need to get one.
 No one likes a chunky green smoothie!
 It can be hard to figure out which blender is right for you, but Chewtheworld.com has done all the hard work in this great comparison of top brands: Top 5 Best Blenders for Green Smoothies.
+Also check out this friendly and in-depth blender buying guide by EasyHealthySmoothie.

 Recently when I made a weekly batch, I decided to measure all my ingredients so that I’d be able to calculate the nutritional information.
 I’ve recently started using MyFitnessPal.com to log my daily food and exercise, so I wanted to be able to add a more accurate entry for my daily green smoothie.